HectorAlonso18/Lightninglib/README.md

 * LightningPlanner: Plan your autonomous routes without the necessity of physical measurements.

+More information about Python utilities can be found [here](https://hectoralonso18.github.io/Lightninglib/docs/category/python-utilities--).

 ---
 ## Lightning Demostration
 In the following YouTube videos, you can appreciate the results of using Lightning in both testing and competition scenarios.